Princess Rosebud’s Empowered Solo Vacation: Part Three

 Lucky for us (unlucky for lots of other cars that must break down on that road) we saw a hand painted sign for Mike’s Auto Repair and took the next exit.

 Mike was like a lot of people we came in contact with in Arizona — sorta friendly, sorta not — and all business.
-He had a volt meter, and he and hub figured that our problem was either a bad battery or a bad alternator — or both.
+He had a volt meter, and we figured that our problem was either a bad battery or a bad alternator — or both.

 We gave Mike a “donation” for the use of his diagnostic tool which ensured that our tires remained unslashed, and drove forty miles back to Holbrook, where there was an O’Reilly Auto Parts Store, just like there was in Payson where we had a less urgent car repair issue.